Virtual Reality Storytelling / VR Producer, Conical Ltd.

 “The Green Fairy project has become an important case study because it’s New Zealand’s first virtual reality movie.
 The project has now received funding from the New Zealand Film Commission to be produced as a pilot episode for a virtual reality series with its international release later in 2018, based on the prototype created at AUT.

 “The project has also been growing in the scope of augmented reality (AR), with our new interactive animated series designed for AR.
-With the support of NZ On Air and TVNZ, we are releasing The Green Fairy app later in 2018”.
+We also worked with NZ On Air and TVNZ to release The Green Fairy app."

 AUT has provided incredible support, Alejandro says.